Fractured Magic: Chapter Sixteen

 Dinara stared at Ivey.
 “It wasn’t me,” she said.
 “He was like this when I met him.”

 “Oh,” Ivey said, scratching his nose.
-“Ah, well, he obviously cares about you, all the same.”
+“Ah, well.
+He obviously cares about you, all the same.”

 “Maybe,” Dinara said.

-Loaded down with bags and parcels, they arrived back at Ivey’s house to find Kieran awake and Drys among them, their gold wings almost sparkling except for the few bandaged spots.
+Loaded down with bags and parcels, they arrived back at Ivey’s house to find Kieran awake and Drys sitting among them, their gold wings almost sparkling except for the few bandaged spots.
 Dinara and Ivey dumped the parcels on the dining table.
+“Here we are.
+Food, travel gear, and a change of clothes for each of you,” Ivey said, sorting through the various packages.

 “Is this enough food to last us to Orean?”
 Maebhe asked doubtfully.